developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 **Picture -** graphical image to be acquired as a file (i.e. `.jpg` file).
 Minimum image size: 128 x 128 pixels; maximum: 2600 x 2000 pixels.

-**Region of Interest -** the area inside the outer-most border of a Document that contains Fields of Interest with data to be acquired.
+**Region Field of Interest-** area of a form within a Form Region of Interest that is associated with a data type and processing method (i.e. a barcode).
+Also referred to as a "Field."

 **Secure Storage -** the online area accessible only by credentialed user(s) in which Templates are stored.

 **Signature -** generally of the recipient of a shipment (captured as an image).

+**SimulScanRegion -** name of the Java object that references a SimulScan Region Field.

 **Single-Line -** acquisition using OCR of a single line of alpha/numeric characters (i.e. a product number).